log2timeline/dftimewolf/docs/module-writing-basics.md

 ## 0 - An empty template

 Each module will be a subclass of either a `BaseModule` or `ThreadAwareModule`.
 The latter supports running multiple actions in parallel, and so you should use a `ThreadAwareModule` when you will be processing multiple inputs that don't interact.
 For example, you may perform the same operation on multiple files in your local filesystem, or multiple disk snapshots in a cloud computing environment.
-Alternatively, you should use a `BaseModule` if you intend to only operate on a single entity, or if a system you interact with can handle it's own parallel processing.
+Alternatively, you should use a `BaseModule` if you intend to only operate on a single entity, or if a system you interact with can handle its own parallel processing.

 A third type of module available is the `PreflightModule`.
 While functionaly identical to `BaseModule` the orchestration runs all `PreflightModule`s before standard modules.
 For example, you could use a `PreflightModule` to check for access to a cloud environment.